 - Community-wide educational and evaluative programs, including cholesterol screening

 Chest Pain Evaluation Center

-A component of the University of Maryland Medical Center's Emergency Department, the Chest Pain Evaluation Center is staffed by Maryland Heart Center cardiologists, who evaluate patients with chest pains and other symptoms.
+A component of the University of Maryland Medical Center's Emergency Department, the Chest Pain Evaluation Center is staffed by Maryland Heart Center cardiologists who evaluate patients with chest pain and other symptoms.
 Patients are closely monitored and receive a series of tests to determine whether or not they should be admitted to the hospital.